-How do I insure my own home & a rental if both are on the same property or under the one roof?
+How do I insure my own home & a rental at the same address?

 It’s easy to insure two types of homes that are on the same property or even under the same roof (think upstairs for you the owner, downstairs for a tenant).